 We’ve covered the how-to’s on plain hummus… we’ve done a winter spin on hummus… and today it’s all about Loaded Summer Hummus!

-Imagine a silky smooth hummus loaded with a summer salad with avocado, tomatoes, fried chickpeas, red onions, cucumbers and chives and then once you’re done thinking about how incredible that would be right this very second… MAKE IT!
+Imagine a silky smooth hummus loaded with a greek-ish summer salad with tomatoes, red onions, cucumbers and chives.
+Once you’re done thinking about how incredible and refreshing that would be right this very second… MAKE IT!

 - 1 15-ounce can garbanzo beans, drained and peeled